Marry-your-rapist law: Illegal continued existence

 The practice of forcing victims of rape to marry their rapists continues in some countries where the laws allowing this have been abolished, or never explicitly existed to begin with.
 This is the case, for example, in Ethiopia, where marriage by abduction remains common, despite it being illegal under the new 2004 Criminal Code.
 In Afghanistan, while formally there is no law, "in practice it is not uncommon for a prosecution to be dropped if marriage is offered by the perpetrator or his family."
-Similar to Afghanistan, Somaliland also did not previously have any laws; however, it still was not uncommon for a rape victim's family to pressure them into marrying the perpetrator.
+Similar to Afghanistan, Somaliland also did not previously have any laws; however, it was not uncommon for a rape victim's family to pressure them into marrying the perpetrator.

 Campaigns for repeal

 A map of marry-your-rapist laws by country since 1980.

 Several human rights organizations such as Human Rights Watch, and the United Nations Human Rights High Commission have strongly criticised these laws.
 These organizations have been working to abolish these laws, and in several cases they have been successful.
 However, the opposition to the "marry-your-rapist" laws has been less significant than campaigns to criminalize marital rape altogether.